For information on Free Auditions please see this page.

-Please make sure you have read the whole play your monologue comes from and that it works as a stand-alone speech, not requiring input from another character.
+Please make sure you have read the whole plays your monologues come from and that it works as a stand-alone speech, not requiring input from another character.

 Ensure that you:

-- Choose monologue pieces that match your age
+- Choose pieces that are close to you in age

-ALRA is assessing you on the following qualities and abilities:
+ALRA is assessing you on the following qualities and abilities throughout the day: